 - Read more in the SBT Code of Practice

 Do you know how to prepare a bluefin to get the most out of each fish?
 See how the masters do it!

 - How to butcher a whole tuna: every cut of fish explained Watch video

 - Our Tuna Champ videos and info cards are coming soon – you’ll find out how much meat you can get from one SBT, how the commercial fishers grade the meat, and more.
 Stay tuned!

-- Find out how to tag correctly and what to do if your fish is already tagged, in our handy Tuna Champion Info Card
+- What’s the correct way to tag?
+What if my fish is already tagged?
+Find out in our handy Tuna Champion Info Card

 - Discover more about these highly tuned swimming machines, their ocean-scale migrations, and why tagging helps researchers get the data they need to understand more about SBT: Playing tag with tuna in the Bight (Ecos)